kaist-plrg/spectec-core/README.md

 # P4Cherry

-(WIP) A to-be interpreter for P4, cherry-picked from the Petr4 repository.
+(WIP) A to-be interpreter for P4, cherry-picked from the Petr4 project.

+A [todo-list](https://docs.google.com/document/d/1qWz9xwa-DNAfd_Y1pCb6zkRcxO5536zCc4aw5ExA0W8/edit?usp=sharing) of features to be implemented.

 ## Building